 Sir Rose Price, Trengwainton and Jamaica

-In 1814, long before the Bolitho family acquired the estate, Rose Price (1768-1834) purchased Trengwainton, then little more than a large farmhouse.
-Price was part of the Cornish establishment, a magistrate, and in the coming years knighted (1815) and appointed inaugural president of the Penzance Library (1818).
-His wealth came from inherited sugar plantations on Jamaica and spent at Trengwainton, where he created a landed estate with gardens in the picturesque style.
+In 1814, long before the Bolitho family acquired the estate, Rose Price (1768-1834) purchased Trengwainton.
+Price was part of the Cornish establishment, a magistrate, and in the coming years was knighted (1815) and appointed inaugural president of the Penzance Library (1818).
+His wealth came from inherited sugar plantations in Jamaica and spent at Trengwainton, where he created a landed estate with gardens in the picturesque style.

 The Price family and Jamaica